The Acid Levels in Soda

 Giving Up Acidic Soda

-All of this is assuming you have a healthy stomach in the first place.
-Many people report stomach pain after drinking cola and doctors generally advised against drinking sodas of any kind when you have an irritated stomach or stomach ulcers.
+All of this is assuming you have a healthy digestive system in the first place.
+Many people report stomach pain after drinking soda and doctors generally advised against drinking soft drinks of any kind when you have an irritated stomach or stomach ulcers.

 Good advice, but probably a bit too late by then.
 Replace cola now and you may avoid ever having these problems in the first place.
 Even better, you’ll be likely to lose weight, be much healthier and regain some real energy that doesn’t rely on that jittery caffeine rush and insulin provoking sugar spike and crash.